Wisconsin DOC reveals which prisons have had COVID-19 deaths for first time

 Stanley Correctional Institution and Redgranite Correctional Institution have each had three COVID-19 deaths among prisoners.
 Stanley has had 365 COVID-19 cases, while Redgranite has had 360.

-Racine Correctional Institution, Fox Lake Correctional Institution and Dodge Correction Institution have had two coronavirus-related inmate deaths each.
+Racine Correctional Institution, Fox Lake Correctional Institution and Dodge Correctional Institution have had two coronavirus-related inmate deaths each.

 Racine Correctional/Sturtevant Transitional Facility has had the largest outbreak in the entire state prison system with 1,168 total cases.
 Sturtevant is a small unit of Racine Correctional and is located adjacent to the larger prison.